elastic/elastic-agent/README.md

 sudo -u elastic-agent-user elastic-development-agent status
 ```

 The primary restriction of `--develop` installations is that you cannot run Elastic Defend a second time on the same machine.
-Defend installations
+Attempting to
-for development installations will fail with resource conflicts.
+install Defend twice will fail with resource conflicts.
 All other integrations should be usable provided conflicting configurations are
 changed ahead of time.
-For example two agents cannot bind to the same `agent.monitoring.http.port` value to expose their monitoring servers.
+For example two agents cannot bind to the same `agent.monitoring.http.port` to expose their monitoring servers.

-To follow the changes made to support development mode, search for the IsDevelopmentMode() function in the source code.
+To follow the changes made to support development mode, search for the `IsDevelopmentMode()` function in the source code.

 ### Test Framework